ReitenSchnell/typical-project/README-dev.md

 #####Makefile
 * To use it - install make http://gnuwin32.sourceforge.net/packages/make.htm
 * To see possible commands: `make help`
+* Running just `make` will call first command in the file

 #####Virtual environment
 * Install virtualenv `pip install virtualenv`